 All contributions will be seen by referees (normally two) before they can be accepted for publication.
-The editor to whom the manuscript is assigned is responsible for choosing referees and for accepting or rejecting the paper.
-This responsibility includes decisions on the final form of the paper and interpretation of these Notes when
+The editor to whom the manuscript is assigned is responsible for choosing referees and for accepting or rejecting the article.
+This responsibility includes decisions on the final form of the article and interpretation of these Notes when necessary.

-If changes to a manuscript requested by the Editor, Co-editor or the editorial staff are not received within two months of transmittal to the author, the submission will be considered as withdrawn.
+If changes to a manuscript requested by the Section Editor, Coeditor or the editorial staff are not received within two months of transmittal to the author, the submission will be considered as withdrawn.
 Should the manuscript require further revision, this would normally be expected to be completed within one month of the revision having been requested.
 If a manuscript is not acceptable after two revisions it will not be considered further.
 Any subsequent communication of the material will be treated as a new submission in the editorial process.
+An article that has been rejected must not be resubmitted to any IUCr journal unless the reasons given for the rejection have been fully addressed in the revised version.

-For accepted papers, it is the responsibility of the Managing Editor to prepare the paper for printing.
+For accepted articles, it is the responsibility of the Managing Editor to prepare the article for publication.
 This may involve correspondence with the authors and/or the responsible editor in order to resolve ambiguities or to obtain satisfactory figures or tables.
-The date of acceptance that will appear on the published paper is the date on which the Managing Editor receives the last item required.
-Correspondence will be sent to the author who submitted the paper unless the Managing Editor is informed of some other suitable arrangement.
+The date of acceptance that will appear on the published article is the date on which the Managing Editor receives the last item required.
+Correspondence will be sent to the author who submitted the article unless the Managing Editor is informed of some other suitable arrangement.

-On rare occasions, an editor may consider that a paper is better suited to a section of Acta Crystallographica other than that specified by the author(s), to the Journal of Applied Crystallography or to the Journal of Synchrotron Radiation.
-Any change to the section or journal of publication will only be made after full discussion with the communicating author.
+On rare occasions, an editor may consider that an article is better suited to a section of Acta Crystallographica other than that specified by the author(s), to the Journal of Applied Crystallography or to the Journal of Synchrotron Radiation.
+Any change to the section or journal of publication will only be made after full discussion with the contact author.